Exercise Joint Warrior: Air

 Each day of the exercise can see more than 100 sorties flown from various bases in Scotland and around the UK.
-Regular participants which operate from their home airfields within the UK include, Typhoons from RAF Lossiemouth; C-130 Hercules and Voyagers based at RAF Brize Norton; E-3D Sentrys and Sentinel R1s based at RAF Waddington and United States Air Force F-15s from RAF Lakenheath.
+Regular participants which operate from their home airfields within the UK include, Typhoons from RAF Lossiemouth; C-130 Hercules and Voyagers based at RAF Brize Norton; E-3D Sentrys and Sentinel R1s based at RAF Waddington and United States Air Force F-15 Eagles from RAF Lakenheath.

 Foreign as well at UK aircraft forward-deploy to Scottish airfields and those in northern England.

-NATO E3A Sentrys based at Geilenkirchen in Germany have also been known to participate.
+NATO E-3A Sentrys based at Geilenkirchen air base in Germany have also been known to participate.

 Land based assets are complemented by ship based helicopters including Merlin, Lynx, Sea King and Wildcat and those of other participant nations.
 The USS Enterprise carrier battle group took part in JMC 01/2 and JMC 02/4.

 RAF Lossiemouth

 Since the transfer of RAF Kinloss to the British Army in 2012, RAF Lossiemouth, also in Morayshire, is now the primary airfield used as a base by foreign air-arms.
 The airfield hosts maritime patrol aircraft, with previous exercises having included RCAF CP-140 Auroras, United States Navy P-3 Orions and P-8 Poseidons, French and Italian Atlantiques and German and New Zealand P-3 Orions.
 A variety of fast jets from foreign nations have also deployed to the airfield, such as French Dassault Mirage 2000Ns and Dassault Rafales during NW 07/2, Swedish SAAB Gripens during JW 14/2 and Portuguese General Dynamics F-16 Falcons during JW 16/2.
 Lossiemouth has also been home to civilian-registered Dassault Falcon 20s of Cobham Aviation which operate alongside Royal Navy 736 Squadron BAE Systems Hawks in the simulated ship-attack role.
 Rotary wing aircraft which have operated from the airfield have included Royal Navy Westland Sea Kings in the airborne early warning role and United States Air Force Sikorsky HH-60G Pave Hawks used for combat search and rescue.

 The wide variety of aircraft which are deployed to the airfield can result in large numbers of aviation enthusiasts visiting Lossiemouth during Joint Warrior exercises.